mstocco/mariostoc.co/content/traininglog/20201018-ironman2021-45weeksout.md

 I slept for roughly 6 hours; I watched the last US Presidential Debate last night and I don't know why I wasted that time.

+This felt like the first winter run.
 The weather was raining with a cold wind from the north.
 I ran my Craigflower/Gorge Hills route with a **really easy effort**.
 While I was out there, I felt like I could go at that speed forever and in fact, I got lost in the moment and was late in getting back home (the extra seven minutes).

-This felt like the first winter run.
+Walking up and down the stairs tonight, I can feel the last 4 days in my legs.

 <!---->
 ## SATURDAY OCT 24